cephidstar/learnworks_public/BigQuery.md

 To get started, go to: https://cloud.google.com/bigquery .
 If you're already signed up to use BigQuery, then you'll be in the right place and you can skip to the lab, just after this section.

-Other wise, click either of the getting started buttons you'll find on the welcome/initialization screen.
+Otherwise, click either of the **getting started** buttons you'll find on the welcome/initialization screen.

 ![](/assets/images/sign_up_1b.png)